Thinkmill/emery/docs/pages/docs/origin-story.md

 ---
 title: Origin story
-description: How we arrived here
+description: The problems we were facing that lead to the creation of Emery
 ---

 # {% $markdoc.frontmatter.title %}